 - Interdisciplinary coaching – preparing future-ready scientists ready to tackle 21st century challenges

-The CMI invites undergraduate students at NC State University in their freshman or sophomore year to apply for our competitive Summer Interdisciplinary Research Initiative (SIRI).
-Applications open in November each year through the CURiOuS website.
+The CMI invites undergraduate students at NC State University in their sophomore, junior or senior year to apply for our competitive Summer Interdisciplinary Research Initiative (SIRI).
+Applications NOW through February 23, 2018 on the CURiOuS website.

-Each of these student research positions in both programs provide a unique opportunity to develop valuable research skills through working with multiple CMI faculty on exciting new interdisciplinary research projects.
+Each of these student research positions provide a unique opportunity to develop valuable research skills through working with multiple CMI faculty on exciting new interdisciplinary research projects.

-Check this website for future updates on both programs or contact the SIRI Program Director (Dr. Joshua Pierce, firstname.lastname@example.org) or TGG Summer Student Research Program (Dr. Trudy Mackay, email@example.com) for more information on their respective programs.
+Check this website for future updates on the SIRI programs or contact the SIRI Program Director (Dr. Joshua Pierce, firstname.lastname@example.org) for more information.

 “I was given the great privilege to work during the summer of 2016 with the Comparative Medicine Institute.
 Not only did I research alongside amazing mentors and learn various techniques that will aid me in graduate school, but I also had the opportunity to see the clinical side of research, a side most geneticists do not get to see.
 My experience with the Comparative Medicine Institute cemented in my mind a desire to pursue research and graduate education further.”